-Building a website with Wix doesn’t cost a thing, but it does charge for hosting the website along with fees for your website’s domain name.
-Hosting and a domain name are two expenses your churches will need anyways, so it’s a great deal for churches.
-The monthly charge for Wix will range from $14 to $39.
+Building a website with Wix doesn’t cost a thing, but it does charge for hosting the website and for your website’s domain name.
+Hosting and a domain name are two expenses your church will pay anyway, so Wix is a great deal for churches.
+The monthly charge for Wix ranges from $14 to $39.
 For a majority of ministries looking to get started with their church marketing strategies, the cheapest plans will work fine.
-You can always upgrade if you feel you need to later.
+You can always upgrade later if you need to.

-Like Wix, Squarespace uses premade templates to make building a website for church marketing easy.
-The process can be done in a few minutes as this video demonstrates.
-Building your website on Squarespace is free, but like Wix, it will charge you for a domain and hosting.
+Like Wix, Squarespace uses premade templates to make building a website for marketing a church easy.
+The process can be done in a few minutes, as this video demonstrates.
+Building your website on Squarespace is free, but like Wix, it charges you for a domain and hosting.
 The cost is comparable to Wix, so it really comes down to preference.

-Wix and Squarespace also make the domain and server setup easy.
+Wix and Squarespace make domain and server setup easy.
 Normally the process can be tricky, requiring IT knowledge or help, but with Wix and Squarespace, the setup is completed for you automatically.

-According to Envisage Digital, 37% of websites use WordPress.
+According to Manaferra, 43.2% of websites use WordPress.

-The reason why it’s so popular is that it is open source.
-This means that rather than developing the code to perform all sorts of web functions, you can simply look for code somebody else developed and plug it into your website.
+WordPress is popular because it is open source, meaning that rather than developing code to perform web functions yourself, you can simply use code somebody else developed on your website.

 The process of setting up a WordPress website for your church marketing is easy.
 Because WordPress is used in most businesses, somebody in your congregation has probably built and managed a WordPress website.
-If they’re willing to help in the long term, WordPress might be a good option.
+If they’re willing to help, WordPress might be a good option.

-Search engine optimization (SEO) allows ministries to get in front of individuals without paying for online church advertisements.
+Search engine optimization (SEO) allows ministries to get their sites in front of individuals without paying for online church advertising.

 Google, Yahoo and Bing are all search engines.
 Google, the most popular search engine in the U.S., has hundreds of ranking factors that decide the order of their search results.

-Understanding these hundreds of ranking factors is a whole profession, but for church marketing, understanding a few will go a long way.
+Understanding these ranking factors is a whole profession, but for marketing a church, understanding a few of them will go a long way.

-You might not know what a title tag is, but chances are that you’ve seen them before.
-Whenever you search for a term in a search engine, you’ll see several results, all have hyperlinked titles.
+You might not know what a title tag is, but chances are you’ve seen them before.
+Whenever you search for a term in a search engine, you’ll see several results, all with hyperlinked titles.
 These are title tags.

-In the example below, you’ll see we typed “Vanco Faith” into our search.
-The two results that appear within the screenshot each have unique title tags for the pages they lead to.
+In the example below, we typed “Vanco Faith” into our search.
+The two results that appear in the screenshot each have unique title tags for the pages they lead to.

 The title tag is easy to edit.
-It can be edited from your CMS by navigating to the page and selecting edit.
+It can be edited from your content management system (CMS) by navigating to the page and selecting edit.

 Title tags matter to church marketing because Google uses them as a key input to determine what your page is about.
 This makes it one of the top ranking factors.

 When constructing a title tag, make sure you use a term that describes your ministry.
-You want to use keywords that people use to search for churches.
-One church marketing strategy for SEO is to stick to the following format [Location] Church - [Church Name].
-For example, if your church is in Minneapolis, you could use Minneapolis, MN Church – Vanco Valley Congregation as your title tag for your home page.
+Use keywords that people use to search for churches.
+One church marketing strategy for SEO is to stick to the following format: [Location] Church - [Church Name].
+For example, if your church is in Minneapolis, you could use Minneapolis, MN Church – Vanco Valley Congregation as the title tag for your home page.

 The last thing to keep in mind when creating a title tag is length.
-The length of your title tag does matter because Google and other search engines will truncate it or cut it off when it’s too long.
-That’s why the title tag we highlighted in our screenshot has an ellipse (...) at the end of it.
+The length of your title tag matters because Google and other search engines will truncate it or cut it off when it’s too long.
+That’s why the title tag we highlighted in our screenshot has an ellipsis (...) at the end of it.

 If your title tags have ellipses at the end, it isn’t necessarily a problem.
 However, if Google cuts your title tag off in a strange spot, your title might read poorly.
 This will affect your click rate and your position in the search results.
-For this reason, you’ll want to make sure you don’t exceed 65 characters with your title tags.
+For this reason, make sure you don’t exceed 65 characters in your title tags.
 In many cases, Google might truncate your text before 65 characters, but at 65 characters truncation is almost certain.

 If you’re interested in diving deeper into this tactic for Christian church marketing, Search Engine Journal gives great insights on SEO and title tag optimization.
-Or, if you’re looking for a video with church marketing tips regarding title tags, Neil Patel, a search engine optimization expert, dissects the anatomy of a strong title tag within his seven-minute guide.
+Or, if you’re looking for a video with church marketing tips for title tags, Neil Patel, an SEO expert, dissects the anatomy of a strong title tag in his seven-minute guide.

 If you’re unsure what a meta description is, you’re not alone.
-However, like the title tag, you’ve likely seen one on countless occasions.
+However, like the title tag, you’ve likely seen them on countless occasions.

-When you enter a search within a search engine like Google, you’ll get a set of results.
+When you enter a search term in a search engine like Google, you’ll get a set of results.
 All the results have a title and a description.
-The meta description is what appears beneath the title.
+The meta description is what appears under the title.